 Fill customized glass jars with colorful gumballs and other sweet treats as an afternoon pick me up for a long day of teaching.
 Add a ribbon or string for a little decoration.
 Fill a jar or two with sugary treats or sweet smelling flowers and give them away as thoughtful teacher appreciation gifts that they can reuse whenever they want whether it’s at home or in the classroom.

 3. Custom Necklace

 Spread the love by creating custom necklaces.
 This way your teachers can wear them close to their hearts.
-Jewelry is a timeless accessory, from everyday wear to formal occasions.
+Jewelry is a timeless, eye-catching accessory, from everyday wear to formal occasions.
 From necklaces, bracelets, rings and everything in between, high-quality jewelry is a beautiful way to give the gift of personalized elegance.